rynoV/calumsieppert.me-v3/README.md

 -   [ ] Nice syntax highlighting in blog posts with Prismic?
 -   [ ] Move to TypeScript
--   [ ] Tailwind Prose for blog posts
 -   [ ] Table of contents for blog posts
 -   [ ] Start animation sooner on home page